Howard Washington

 Howard Washington Jr. (born March 24, 1998) is an American-Canadian professional basketball player who last played for the Buffalo eXtreme of the American Basketball Association (ABA).
 He played college basketball for the Syracuse Orange.

-Washington is currently assistant coach for Bishop Timon – St. Jude High School He is also the head coach for City Rocks AAU 15U.
+Washington is currently assistant coach for Bishop Timon – St. Jude High School.
+He is also head coach of the City Rocks AAU team in Albany, New York.

 Early life

 Washington was born in Buffalo, New York to mother Kacey Washington, a Canadian, and father Howard Washington Sr. Because of his mother's heritage, Washington claims American and Canadian dual citizenship under jus sanguinis.

 High school career

 He initially played basketball at Canisius High School in Buffalo, where in his sophomore season he was named Monsignor Martin Athletic Association Player of the Year.

 He transferred to Montverde Academy in Florida for his junior and senior year, where he helped Montverde defeat Oak Hill Academy 70–61 to win the 2015 Dick's Sporting Goods High School National Championship.

 Washington then spent a year at the Athlete Institute in Mono, Ontario.
 Washington participated in the 2017 BioSteel All-Canadian Basketball Game, where he won the Three-Point Contest.